My current research falls into three main areas.

 1) Partisanship and parliamentary politics

 First, my doctoral research explored how voters’ attitudes to political parties shape parliamentary behaviour and rules.
-A first paper from this project was recently published in the European Journal of Political Research (here).
-Another has been published in Political Studies (here).
+Papers from this project have recently been published in the European Journal of Political Research (here), Political Studies (here), and Legislative Studies Quarterly (here).

 2) Parliamentary rules